Duty-free shops at airports sell goods to travelers without charging any taxes on them.

 Some Muslim countries also don’t allow Muslim travelers to purchase duty-free alcohol at airports, either.

-Can You Buy Duty Free Items Outside of Airports?
+You Can Buy Duty Free Items Outside of Airports

 There are duty-free stores outside of airports.

+You can find duty-free stores on both sides of the American-Canadian border.
 You can also find duty-free stores in places like cruise ships and some seaports.

 Some EU countries also let you purchase VAT-free goods if you’re a tourist.

-Do You Have to Declare Duty-Free Items?
+You May Have to Declare Duty-Free Items

 Some countries require you to declare duty-free items.
 Others don’t.